JoseMGuerra/DIY-Installation/README.md

 ## Structure

+### Typography

+Main font used in the website is Monserrat which is beautiful and with excellent readability features and compliments and highlights the Lobster font of the headings.

 ### Layout

 The website uses a two column responsive layout that will merge into one for small screen size.